stheferrix/LINUXtips-Giropops-Senhas/README.md

 - For redis must be a aparted container it is not necessary create a customize image, you can use the latest version of redis image available here: https://hub.docker.com/_/redis without customization.
 Try to inspect the container running to get the ip address of the container because will be used on Dockerfile by the application `ENV REDIS_HOST=172.17.0.2`.

 - The application will run over the port:5000.
-You need to expose the port in Dockerfile previously but you need also in the moment of the container running map the port of host and the port of container, I mean the port of the host 5000 port will be pass all the connections to the 5000 port for the container.
+You need to expose the port in Dockerfile previously but you need also in the moment of the container running map the port of host and the port of container, I mean the port of the host 5000 port will be pass all the connections to the 5000 port for the container:

-docker container run -d **-p 5000:5000** --name giropops-senhas stheferri/linuxtips-giropops-senhas:1.0
+> docker container run -d **-p 5000:5000** --name giropops-senhas stheferri/linuxtips-giropops-senhas:1.0